 "Weird.
 Let's go."

-That was me almost 20 years ago in Boston during my freshman year of college.
-It was my introduction to chacarero Chileno, the Chilean sandwich of grilled meats and green beans that would become a lunchtime staple for me for the next decade or so.
+That was me almost 20 years ago in Boston, during my freshman year of college.
+It was my introduction to chacarero chileno, the Chilean sandwich of grilled meats and green beans that would become a lunchtime staple for me for the next decade or so.
 From what Google tells me, that shop is still there (though it seems to have expanded from a street-side window to a sit-down affair), but I haven't had the sandwich in nearly another decade since.
-I have a strong suspicion that like many of my older taste memories, the idea of that sandwich is probably better than the reality, which leaves me a little hesitant to go back and try it.*
+I have a strong suspicion that, as with many of my older taste memories, the idea of that sandwich is probably better than the reality, which leaves me a little hesitant to go back and try it.*

-But great taste memories like that, even if they are rose-tinted, offer us another great benefit: they give us a bar to aspire to when recreating the dish at home.
+But great taste memories like that, even if they are rose-tinted, offer us a great benefit: They give us a bar to aspire to when re-creating the dish at home.

-On paper the sandwich seems... weird.
+On paper, the sandwich seems...weird.
 Grilled meat, sliced tomato, and cooked green beans.
 It reminds me of the feeling I get when I eat most burritos: Dang, this stuff would be so much better served separately on a plate.
-Chacareros are also similar to burritos in that they are typically consumed late at night at neighborhood greasy spoons when you're slightly inebriated.
-All I can tell you is, when done properly, it works, and in honor of my memories of freshman-year-me, I decided to head into the kitchen (and out to the patio) to try and bring that vision of the perfect chacarero from my head and into reality.
+Chacareros are also similar to burritos in that they're typically consumed late at night, at neighborhood greasy spoons, when you're slightly inebriated.
+All I can tell you is, when done properly, it works, and, in honor of my memories of freshman-year me, I decided to head into the kitchen (and out to the patio) to try to bring that vision of the perfect chacarero from my head into reality.

-Most recipes for chacarero call for thinly sliced, fine-textured beef like sirloin or round.
-The problem with these cuts is that no matter how thinly you slice them, they tend to hold together quite well, which leads to the dreaded pull-out: you take one bite, and and entire slice of steak comes with you, leaving you with a piece of meat hanging awkwardly out of your mouth and three-fourths of a sandwich with nothing but condiments.
+Most recipes for chacarero call for thinly sliced, fine-textured beef, like sirloin or round.
+The problem with these cuts is that no matter how thinly you slice them, they tend to hold together quite well, which leads to the dreaded pull-out: You take one bite, and an entire slice of steak comes with you, leaving you with a piece of meat hanging awkwardly out of your mouth and three-fourths of a sandwich that has nothing but condiments.
 To top it off, they aren't even particularly meaty or flavorful cuts.

-Instead, I like to turn to more substantially beefy, loosely-textured cuts like hanger, skirt, or flap meat.
-I happen to live a block away from a Mexican butcher that sells skirt and thinly sliced flap meat for fajitas and tortas, which makes them perfect for this sandwich.
+Instead, I like to turn to more substantially beefy, loosely textured cuts, like hanger, skirt, or flap meat.
+I happen to live a block away from a Mexican butcher shop that sells skirt and thinly sliced flap meat for fajitas and tortas, which are perfect for this sandwich.

-If shopping at a regular supermarket, ask the butcher if they can butterfly some hanger or flap meat for you.
+If you're shopping at a regular supermarket, ask the butcher if they can butterfly some hanger or flap meat for you.
 If not, whole skirt steak will work just fine.
-The key is to pound it nice and thin, to about a 1/4-inch thickness or thinner.
+The key is to pound it nice and thin, to about a quarter-inch thickness or thinner.